 Organ damage, including cardiac arrest, can occur as the result of anesthesia accident.
 If the anesthesiologist does not properly research a patient’s medical history, and the wrong type of anesthesia is used, then organ damage can occur.
 Cardiac arrest during surgery may be the result of improper oxygen levels in a patient, or due to a dangerous side effect from the wrong anesthesia.

 Perhaps one of the most frightening injuries is the sensation of pain during surgery.
 If an inadequate amount of anesthesia is used, then the patient may be able to feel some pain during surgery.
 There are rare cases in which patients experience “anesthesia awareness,” in which they become conscious during surgery and are aware of what is happening to them, but cannot move or react.
 This can result in post-traumatic stress disorder, sleep disorders, and other psychological issues.
-Let Wingate, Russotti, Shapiro & Halperin, LLP, help you or a loved one who has suffered from an injury resulting from a New York anesthesia accident, call us at (212) 986-7353 today to protect your rights.
+Let Wingate, Russotti, Shapiro, Moses & Halperin, LLP, help you or a loved one who has suffered from an injury resulting from a New York anesthesia accident, call us at (212) 986-7353 today to protect your rights.